LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

 The `path` module is a built-in Node.js module that provides utilities for working with file and directory paths.
 It is used to resolve paths in a cross-platform way (e.g., ensuring compatibility between Windows, macOS, and Linux).

 `__dirname` is a global variable in Node.js that represents the absolute path of the directory containing `webpack.config.js` .
 Here, it is being used as an argument to `path.resolve` to construct a relative path to the `dist` folder.

+`[name]` is a Webpack output filename placeholder.
+Webpack replaces it at build time with each chunk’s name.

 ### CSS loaders